Naoko Takahashi: Competitive career

 In March 2000, Takahashi earned a spot on Japan's Olympic women's marathon team after winning the Nagoya Women's Marathon in a time of 2:22:19.
 She went on to win the women's marathon at the 2000 Olympic Games in Sydney, with an Olympic record time of 2:23:14.
 It remained the fastest women's Olympic marathon until 2012 in London.
 Following her gold medal victory, Takahashi received the 2000 AIMS Best Marathon Runner Award as well as Japan's People's Honour Award.

-At the 2001 Berlin Marathon, Takahashi became the first woman to break the 2 hour 20 minute barrier, finishing in a world record time of 2:19:46.
-In the women's marathon event (and not counting multiple records set by the same athlete), she still holds the 7th best time and the 3rd best Japanese marathon performance behind Yoko Shibui (2:19:41) and Mizuki Noguchi (2:19:12).
+At the 2001 Berlin Marathon, Takahashi became the first woman to break the 2 hour 20 minute barrier, finishing in a world record time of 2:19:46 and more than eight minutes ahead of the second place finisher, the previous world record holder Tegla Loroupe.
 The following year, Takahashi won the 2002 Berlin Marathon with a time of 2:21:49.

 During her running career, Takahashi suffered from a series of injuries.
 She announced her retirement in October 2008.

+Post-competitive career

 The Gifu Seiryu Half Marathon was launched in 2011 with the honorary title being the Naoko Takahashi Cup.
 Takahashi serves as the chairwoman for the race.

 Since her retirement from competitive running, Takahashi has also worked as a sportscaster, marathon commentator, served as a Japanese Olympic Committee (JOC) executive, and served as an executive member of the Japan Association of Athletics Federations (JAAF).

 Takahashi is related to former Morning Musume leader Hitomi Yoshizawa.